jetyue04/Power_Outages_Impact/README.md

 **Null Hypothesis:** There is **no** significant difference in the outage duration of major power outages when caused by severe weather and outages caused by intentional attacks

-**Alternative Hypothesis:** There **is** no significant difference in the outage duration of major power outages when caused by severe weather and outages caused by intentional attacks.
+**Alternative Hypothesis:** There **is** a significant difference in the outage duration of major power outages when caused by severe weather and outages caused by intentional attacks.

 **Population:** The total set of outage durations across all categories and events present in the original dataset.